 The historical connections between relativity and quantum mechanics are stronger than I had realised.

 Most physicists have heard of Louis de Broglie, the Nobel Prize winner who was an inspiration for the celebrated Schrödinger equation, the basic equation in quantum mechanics.
 However he achieved more than just the de Broglie wavelength (which one lecturer described as “the distance at which the wavelike nature of particles becomes apparent”).
-By requiring consistency with relativity (in technical terms, Lorentz covariance), de Broglie waves with a group velocity v must have a phase velocity c^2/v, where c is the speed of light.
+By requiring consistency with relativity (in technical terms, Lorentz covariance), de Broglie waves with a group velocity must have a phase velocity , where is the speed of light.
 Hence de Broglie waves, which are a precursor of Schrödinger’s wavefunction, are solidly grounded in relativity.
 Tsamparlis 2019 §18.11.2 motivates them clearly.

 Another point, which is well known, is that Schrödinger first tried a relativistic wave equation: the Klein-Gordon equation.
 Not having success, he settled for the Schrödinger equation, which is a non-relativistic limit (slow speeds).
 Today, the Klein-Gordon equation is viewed as an accurate description of some particles, but subject to strong limitations.
 Greiner 1990 §1 is an oft-cited textbook here.
 [Edit: I am referring to the single-particle interpretation.]
 (Personally, I wonder if some of those limitations can be pushed back…)